fossabot/svogv/src/forms/README.md

 ## Introduction

 Now that Angular 2 is widely used we have – the very first time in years – such a strong feeling in our guts that’s now the first step from ancient crap into something really professional.
 It brings the level we all know from Java and C# and the mature backend frameworks to the frontend.
 And it goes on.
 TypeScript is here and know we have something that’s an improvement for front end developers that matters:

 TypeScript brings a whole new level to pros like us.
 And it makes our world easier – at least a bit.
 And it improves the quality of our product – not just a bit, a whole new step.

-The last year (yes, we’re in 2017 already) brought a lot experience and some nice projects and the outcome is an advanced peace of software that’s going to make our life with Angular 4+ a lot easier.

 ## What is it?